Q: Why are you gluten & dairy free:

-A: We follow the Paleo diet because it is a healthy way of eating that helps to further heal leaky gut when going gluten free isn’t enough.
+A: We loosely follow the Paleo diet because it is a healthy way of eating that helps to further heal leaky gut when going gluten free isn’t enough.
 The focus is on whole, nutrient-dense foods such as grass-fed meats, fresh fruits, veggies, eggs, and healthy fats while removing processed foods.
-There is no gluten, grains (oats, corn, rice, etc…), legumes, or soy allowed.
+There are no gluten, grains (oats, corn, rice, etc…), legumes, or soy allowed.
 Grass-fed dairy is allowed if you can tolerate it.
 We are not 100% Paleo but try to eat that way most of the time.
+The GAPS diet and the Specific Carbohydrate Diet are 2 other diets to help get your digestion on track.
+Also, the Elimination Diet can help you find out what foods you are reacting to so you can eliminate them.

 Q: What is leaky gut?